Check Your Bet Returns With the Roundabout Calculator

 Our guide to all the different types of bets you can place online continues with our review of the Roundabout.
 This great conditional bet is becoming very popular with the betting community, and our in-depth look at this bet explores its strengths and weaknesses.
 To help you get the best out of the features, we are delighted to introduce our Roundabout calculator which is available free-of-charge on this page.
 With this great tool, you can, within seconds, work out any potential returns from your bet.
 No more trying to work out returns on the back of an envelope, our calculator will work out your returns in seconds.

 Top for Roundabout Bets Acca Boost up to 100% Fansbet Visit Site!
 Full T&Cs Apply!
-New customer offer; Place first £10 bet on sports with 3 legs at odds of 1.3 or greater per leg; Free Bet and Free Spins credited after the qualifying bet has settled; Free Multiple Bet must contain 3 legs at odds of 1.3 or greater per leg; Free Bet and Free Spin stakes not returned; No wagering requirements on winnings; £200 max win; T&C’s apply; 18+
+New customer offer; Place first £10 bet on sports with 3 legs at odds of 1.3 or greater per leg; Free Multiple Bet must contain 3 legs at odds of 1.3 or greater per leg; Free Bet stakes not returned; No wagering requirements on winnings; £100 total max win; T&C’s apply; 18+.

 The Roundabout bet is similar to using Single Stakes About calculator, and the amount you can return is conditional on the results of your selections.
 This means that when you add your choices at a bookmaker, you’ll only see the amount returned if all three of your selections are correct.
 There will be situations when you need to know the returns if just one or two of your picks.
 And that is where our calculator comes in, it will quickly allow you to see returns in all scenarios, which lets you bet with confidence.